johnHackworth/SeedJs/README.md

 a) Standalone:

-All you need is to include seed.js or seed.min.js in your project, and you are done.
+All you need is to include <a href="https://raw.github.com/johnHackworth/SeedJs/master/bin/seed.js">seed.js</a> or <a href="https://raw.github.com/johnHackworth/SeedJs/master/bin/seed.min.js">seed.min.js</a> in your project, and you are done.
 You can now declare classes just extending from the base class "Seed".

 An quick example: